(a se teel SIS teen)

 Dosing: Renal Impairment

-Oral, IV: No dosage adjustment provided in manufacturer's labeling.
+Oral, IV: There are no dosage adjustments provided in the manufacturer's labeling.

 Dosing: Hepatic Impairment

-Oral: No dosage adjustment provided in manufacturer's labeling.
+Oral, IV: There are no dosage adjustments provided in the manufacturer's labeling.

 Refer to indication-specific dosing for obesity-related information (may not be available for all indications).